-If Concrete Roadside Barrier is required beyond the required paved shoulder width based on the Ultimate Design, then the area from the edge of paved shoulder to barrier shall be paved with minimum 8 inches of Hot Mix Asphalt.
+If barrier is required beyond the specified paved shoulder width, then the area from the edge of paved shoulder to barrier shall be paved with minimum 8 inches of Hot Mix Asphalt.
 Place no less than 8 inches of dense graded HMA, including 200 psy Surface Type C as a wearing course.
-If the back slopes are steeper than 3H:1V then place 4 inch thick concrete slope protection.
+If the back slopes are steeper than 3H:1V then place Slope Protection - 4 inches Concrete meeting the requirements of Exhibit 4b.